hotosm/datm-research/flight_renamer/README.md

 - Move input files from a specified BBOX into an output directory for further processing.

-Eventually this could also be part of a QGIS plugin.
+Eventually this could also be part of a QGIS plugin, where the user draws a BBOX and the files are filtered based on that.